Odds and Commission

 Betting Exchange Odds

 Lets consider a popular betting exchange and the final back and lay odds for the same race above.
 It's important to note that these odds are unmatched, that means, 'unwanted' odds for the back and lay.
-The matched odds are unascertainable as these are not displayed, however, they exist somewhere between the two odds.
-For calculation sake, we will use the average of 101.8%, so the Framed Market was likely to have been 101.8% or a commission to the Layers of 1.8%.
-The advantage normally lies with the Layer with each race, but because odds shift or shorten with each horse every split second, it would be unlikely that someone could take advantage of this small gain of 1.8%.
+The true matched odds are unascertainable as these are never displayed, however, they exist somewhere between the the back and lay odds.
+For calculation sake, we will use the average between them and the Framed Market of 101.8%.

 1 AFRICAN LION $1.30 $1.32